IHL and Humanitarian Assistance

 Introductory text

+According to Art.
+59 of Convention IV applicable to occupied territories, the occupying power has to make sure that the population receives adequate medical and food supplies [See GC IV, Arts 55 and 56].
+If this proves impossible, the occupying power is obliged to permit relief operations by third States or by an impartial organization, and to facilitate such operations [See GC IV, Art.
+59; P I, Art.
+69].
 Art.
-70 of Protocol I has considerably developed the right to humanitarian assistance.
+70 of Protocol I, which supplements the Geneva Conventions, has considerably developed the right to humanitarian assistance outside occupied territories.
 Under this provision, relief operations must be carried out for the benefit of the entire civilian population if there is a general shortage of indispensable supplies.
 However, Art.
-70 contains a severe limitation: it stipulates that the consent of all the parties concerned – including that of the State receiving the aid – is necessary for such assistance.
+70 contains a severe limitation: it states that the consent of all the parties concerned – including that of the State receiving the aid – is necessary for such assistance.

 Although Art.
-18 undoubtedly enhances the protection of the civilian population, it has been strongly criticized because it also makes relief actions contingent on government consent.
-Art.
-18 can, however, also be construed as implying that the government has to give this consent when the stipulated conditions are fulfilled.
+18 undoubtedly enhances the protection of the civilian population in non-international armed conflicts, it has been strongly criticized because it also makes relief actions contingent on government consent.

 SPECIFIC BIBLIOGRAPHY